craftingcity/The-Known-World/Game Notes/NPCs/High Power/Lorekeeper NPCs/Paulo San Tymiq.md

 After this, he wrote many more influential pieces during his time as a bard.
 Including tales depicting the #planes [[Underdark]], [[Feywild]], [[Baator|Baator]], [[Elysium]], [[Mechanis]] and the [[Astral Sea]].

 While some tales say that Paulo was slain in a glorious battle, the rumors are not true.
-He settled down in [[Four Stone]], and died peacefully around friends in 098AF at 64 years old.
+He settled down in [[Fourstone]], and died peacefully around friends in 098AF at 64 years old.

 ## Location
-His memory is most visibly remembered at the [[Four Stone#Goat Breathing Fire]], although he was buried in the [[Four Stone#Church of Ar'Kraven]]'s cemetery.
+His memory is most visibly remembered at the [[Fourstone#Goat Breathing Fire]], although he was buried in the local Ar'Kraven Chapel cemetery.

 ## Statistics